Frequently Asked Questions

-Equally important, the 5 Circles should be taught to every student: everyone needs to know where they are relative to the 1st Circle in order to understand that being in control of oneself is a location as a spirit, and ones greatest success and safety in any endeavor come while one is in control of him/herself.
+Equally important, the 5 Circles should be taught to every student: everyone needs to know where they are relative to the 1st Circle in order to understand that being in control of oneself is a location as a spirit, and one's greatest success in any endeavor comes while one is in control of him/herself.

-An understanding of The 5 Circles is essential to maximal personal safety.
-Every person needs to know how to keep him/herself in the 1st Circle and how to prevent panic—flying out to the 5th Circle—to have the best chance of saving his life in a life-threatening situation.
+Finally, an understanding of The 5 Circles is essential to maximal personal safety.
+Every person needs to know how to keep him/herself in the 1st Circle and how to prevent panic—flying out to the 5th Circle—to save one's own life in a life-threatening situation.

 What are signs of movement of spirit in learning to swim?

 Tension and relaxation.
 Hurriedness and calm.
 Stiff movements and fluid ones.
 Reaching for the wall frantically and approaching it slowly.
-Smiles and laughte, and sometimes tears of joy.
+Smiles, laughter, and tears.

 Where did The 5 Circles come from?

-In 1983, Mary Ellen (Melon) Dash was informed that the next part of her life would be about teaching swimming to adults who were afraid in water.
+In 1983, Mary Ellen (Melon) Dash was informed that the next part of her life would be about teaching swimming to adults who are afraid in water.

-“I was asked what thing that I loved doing would I be willing to receive $100 to do.
+“I was asked what, that I loved doing, I would be willing to be paid $100 to do.
 There were only two things: coaching swimming and teaching adults who were afraid in water to swim.
-Since I was in Berkeley (CA) at the time, and there were half a dozen world-class swimming coaches in the area, I thought it would take me forever to “pay my dues” as a coach and compete at their level.
+Since I was in Berkeley (CA) at the time, and there were half a dozen world-class swimming coaches in the area, I thought it would take me forever to be able to “pay my dues” as a coach and compete at their level.
 But I felt I could be at the forefront right away if I worked with afraid adults.
 Without questioning it, I knew that was the path for me.”